JPOak/strapped-wordpress-starter/README.md

 npm run start
 ```

 Will launch browsersync and watch changes in php, scss and js files.
-Note: If you are running a local dev server be sure to add you URL to src/build/webpack.config.js on line 80.
+Note: If you are running a local dev server be sure to add your URL to src/build/dev.config.js on line 61.

 ```
 npm run build